-Afstudeeronderzoek voor het behalen van de titel van ingenieur, Wageningen Agricultural University (WUR), februari 1997.
+Afstudeeronderzoek voor het behalen van de titel van ingenieur, Wageningen Agricultural University (WUA), februari 1997.
 Dit onderzoek vond plaats onder begeleiding van prof. dr. ir.
-Nico van Breemen, hoogleraar fysische geologie en ecologie aan de WUR, met goedkeuring van en onder aanvullende begeleiding van prof. dr. ir.
+Nico van Breemen, hoogleraar fysische geologie en ecologie aan de WUA, met goedkeuring van en onder aanvullende begeleiding van prof. dr. ir.
 Guus Loch en prof. dr. ir.
 Olaf Schuiling, geochemistry of the Earth surface, Universiteit Utrecht

 In the present study two soil types: a highly depleted, old volcanic soil and a young, fertile volcanic soil are compared under three landuse types.